The Trump Organization: Valuation disputes

-Trump presidency
+Trump first presidency, 2017–2021

 On January 11, 2017, before starting his tenure as president of the United States, Trump announced that he and his daughter Ivanka would fully resign and his sons Donald Jr. and Eric would take executive charge of the various businesses, along with Chief Finance Officer Allen Weisselberg.
 Trump transferred his companies into a revocable trust, allowing him to tell the trustees how to run the company and fire them at any time.

 Trump retained his financial stake in the business, despite having offered during the campaign to put all his assets in a blind trust should he win the presidency.
 His attorney at the time, Sheri Dillon, said Trump's assets would be overseen by an ethics officer, and that the Trump Organization would not pursue any new foreign business deals.
 Under the pre-inaugural management agreement, Forbes magazine reported in March 2017:The Trump Organization has curtailed some of its international work, pulling out of deals in Azerbaijan, Georgia and Brazil, while pledging to do no new foreign deals (though it has apparently resurrected an old deal in the Dominican Republic).
 Trump's international hotel licensing and management business makes up only $220 million of his estimated $3.5 billion fortune, but it's the most dynamic part of the Trump portfolio – and it throws off chunks of cash with virtually no risk.
 As the Trumps have wound down some international deals, they continue to push forward with new domestic agreements.